axodotdev/cargo-dist/book/src/reference/config.md

 Names of binaries (without the extension) your package is expected to build and distribute.

-If not specified, this can be inherited from a language's native package format like a [Cargo.toml][cargotoml], [package.json][packagejson], etc.
+If not specified, this can be inherited from a language's native package format like a [Cargo.toml][rust-guide], [package.json][js-guide], etc.

 Including binaries by default opts your package into being [distable](#dist).